gandarez/btc-price-service/README.md

     * Each update contains the current price in USD and the timestamp of the update.
     * Only changed prices are sent to the clients to minimize data transfer.
 2. Clients automatically reconnects if the connection is lost.
-3. During reconnection, if 'since' is provided, it will send the last N updates based on the timestamp.
+3. During reconnection, if 'since' is provided, it will send the last N updates based on the timestamp and auto-resume the stream.
 4. Cache is enabled by default to reduce API calls and improve response time.
 5. The service has a simple auto-balance mechanism to distribute the broadcasters on subscriptions and unsubscriptions.